“Open

 What is your background?

 I was born and raised in Rio de Janeiro, Brazil.
 Rio is one of those uniquely intense places: it is stunning, exciting, and flammable.
 I spent my days running around the city surrounded by friends, going to the beaches, forests, and waterfalls.
 When I left for England to study art, I was 19.
 The Slade School of Fine Arts is an important historical institution at the heart of London’s artistic life.
-Having only British tutors then, I was immersed in British culture, spending my time between the studio and the museums.
+Having only British tutors then, I was immersed in British culture, spending time between the studio and the museums.
 Distant from home, I felt freed from the aesthetics and discourse I’d inherited from Brazil – and my work was changing fast.
 I was a sponge: I started playing with the grotesque, scrutinizing the quirks of post-war British paintings, and falling in love with the new approaches to surrealism.
-It was an extremely exciting and expansive time, helping me discover how and why I wanted to be an artist.
+It was an exciting and expansive time, helping me discover how and why I wanted to be an artist.

 I then went to the U.S. to attend Yale, with little planning or understanding about what this experience would bring.
 It was a hard shift.
 The discussions at Yale did not center on historical movements as much as the conversations at Slade and were much more focused on what was happening in New York at the time.
 At first, I was horrified by what came across as an a-historical, self-centered approach to art-making.
-But I grew to appreciate this emphasis on innovation over tradition.
-I kept being asked, „but how do you want to contribute to the conversation?“ I had never thought about my role as an artist this way.
+However, I grew to appreciate this emphasis on innovation over tradition.
+I kept being asked, „But how do you want to contribute to the conversation?“ I had never thought about my role as an artist this way.
 I also never thought I would stay long in the U.S., but I now live and work in N.Y., and I love it.
 Like Rio, New York is an exciting and contradictory place where I found a community of people I love and the freedom to be the artist I want to be.

 I've grown stars on this face of mine.
 Courtesy Ross + Kramer Gallery, NY